How to Improve Inventory Turns with Specialized Distribution Software

 (Beginning Inventory Balance + Ending Inventory Balance) / 2

-Don’t make the mistake of using the “Retail Method of Accounting”, which adds the beginning RETAIL value of your inventory to the RETAIL value of your purchases then subtracting the RETAIL value of the ending inventory, then divided that value by your total sales.
-This method has been used in the past because some distributors, on the advice of their accountants, used retail values because it was too difficult to calculate costs manually.
-But that assumes that everything you sell will be at the retail value.
-With a good distributor inventory management software system like ADS Solutions Accolent ERP, you will obtain a true Cost of Goods Sold.
-With a system that can generate the right inputs, you should use COST instead of RETAIL to produce an accurate picture of your inventory turns:
+Don’t make the mistake of using the “Retail Method of Accounting”, which adds the beginning Retail or Sale price value of your inventory to the Sale price value of your purchases then subtracting the Sale price value of the ending inventory, then dividing that value by your total sales.
+This method to use selling prices instead of costs has been used by distributors because it was too difficult to calculate costs manually.
+But that assumes that everything you sell will be at the sale price value.
+With a system like Accolent ERP inventory management for distribution companies, you will obtain a true Cost of Goods Sold.
+With a system that can generate the right inputs, you should always use Cost instead of Sales price to produce an accurate picture of your inventory turns:

 ((Beginning Inv at Cost) + (Purchases at Cost) – (Ending Inv at Cost)) / (Cost of Sales)